Byte-Nova/Rimworld-Together/README.md

 Please read our [contribution guide](https://github.com/RimworldTogether/Rimworld-Together/blob/development/CONTRIBUTING.md) before contributing!

 ## Other Questions?
-Please don't hesitate to create and issue on Github if you have any question/issue with the server.
+Please don't hesitate to create an issue on Github if you have any questions/issues with the mod.
 We are here for you!
+You can also contact us via our Discord server (see top of this page).